Multiverse: Your Language Models Secretly Decide How to Parallelize and Merge Generation

 Multiverse Attention Mechanism

-Figure (b): Multiverse Attention mechanism.
+Figure (b): Multiverse Attention.

 System: Multiverse Engine